Is Downsizing to One Car in Retirement the Right Move for You?

 My New House Has a Small Garage Too

 The house we relocated to has the typical small two car garage.
 When we had both vehicles in it there was no room to do anything.
-I new I needed a workbench, a place to work on my mountain bikes and some general storage.
+I knew I needed a workbench, a place to work on my mountain bikes and some general storage.
 There was no way I'd have room for that with two vehicles (one being a full size truck).

 What We Decided to Do